Pecan Snowball Cookies

 Pecan Snowball Cookies Overview

-These cookies are also sometimes known as Mexican wedding cookies.
-The texture is crisp and slightly crumbly and the cookies are incredibly buttery in flavor.
-I also toast the pecans before adding them to the cookies which really elevates the flavor!
+These cookies are also sometimes known as Mexican wedding cookies and Russian tea cakes.
+The texture is crisp, slightly crumbly, and they are incredibly buttery in flavor.
+I suggest toasting the pecans before adding them to the dough which really elevates the flavor!

 Tips for Pecan Snowball Success

-• It is extremely important that you measure your powdered sugar and flour accurately.
-To do this, fluff it up and then lightly spoon it into your measuring cups without packing it down at all.
+- It is extremely important that you measure the powdered sugar and flour accurately.
+To do this, I always prefer that you weigh the ingredients using a kitchen scale.
+If you’d still prefer to measure by volume, fluff it up and then lightly spoon it into your measuring cups without packing it down at all.
 Then level it off.

 How to Make Pecan Snowball Cookies